trurob/WinStatObservationalSim/README.md

 \mathrm{WR}_{\text{causal}} = \frac{\mathbb{E}_{X,U}[A(X,U)+B(X,U)]}{\mathbb{E}_{X,U}[C(X,U)+D(X,U)]} = \frac{\int (A(x,u)+B(x,u)) f_{X,U}(x,u) dx du}{\int (C(x,u)+D(x,u)) f_{X,U}(x,u) dx du}
 $$

 As mentioned by Zhang, when there are a small number of covariates this expression can feasibly be calculated analytically using numerical integration.
-When the number of covariates is large, the integrals become intractable, and a Monte Carlo approach becomes more feasible.
+When the number of covariates is large, the integrals become numerically intractable.

 ## References